Installing 1E DataSync Agent

 AUTH_SERVICE_URL

-The URL of Auth Service running in Azure used by the Agent to obtain authentication tokens.
+The URL of Auth Service running in Azure used by the Agent to obtain authentication tokens which would normally be:

 Client Cert Token